ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 * You must own an account on [scratch.mit.edu](https://scratch.mit.edu).

 {{< admonition info >}}
-**These languages do NOT accept new translators:** Italian, Japanese, Portuguese, Slovenian, Spanish.
+**These languages do NOT accept new translators:** Italian, Spanish.
 <!-- This list of languages is also found below.
 Remember to update both. -->
 {{< /admonition >}}